 bird’s-foot trefoil

-This plant is a perennial rising from a taproot.
+Bird’s-foot trefoil is an exotic perennial forb rising from a taproot.

 The stems either curve upwards from the base or lay flat, growing along the surface of the ground with their tips turned upwards.
 They are branched, hairless or sparsely hairy and up to 1½ long.
 They occasionally root at the nodes.